SS Tynwald (1947): History

 The third of the six sisters, Tynwald was virtually identical to her two predecessors King Orry and Mona's Queen except for her tonnage, which was 2490.

 Her dimensions, speed and horsepower, also crew accommodation, matched the Snaefell and Mona's Isle.

 Incidents

 There was one accident in her history when she sank the barge Elanor in the Mersey on 25 February 1952.

 Service life and disposal

-She was popular and considered to have done a very sound job for the Company, and she continued to give service until 1974 when she was withdrawn from the fleet in August.
-By this time, the newer car ferries in the company were taking the bulk of the passenger traffic, and therefore it was viable to reduce the number of passenger vessels from seven to six.
+She was popular and considered to have done a very sound job for the company, and she continued to give service until August 1974, when she was withdrawn from the fleet.
+By then, the company's newer car ferries were taking the bulk of the passenger traffic, and therefore it was viable to reduce the number of passenger vessels from seven to six.